OriR/react-composition-provider/README.md

   //  11. composers.number.max()                                     - gets the maximum number of the array of numbers
   //  12. composers.number.average()                                 - gets the average of the array of numbers.
   //  13. composers.date.min()                                       - gets the minimum date of the array of dates.
-  //  13. composers.date.max()                                       - gets the maximum date of the array of dates.
+  //  14. composers.date.max()                                       - gets the maximum date of the array of dates.
   compose: {},
 });
 ```

-As you can see this package is very flexible, but tries to make sane defaults.
+As you can see this API is very flexible, but tries to have sane defaults.

+## Why?
+Prop drilling makes our components too specific, and tie the API of a component with the components it's composing (its implementation). </br>
+When these components change it will probably mean that the API will change too.
+This applies to all the levels you "drill" the props, if something way down the line changes - all of them change. </br>
+What happens when you forget to drill some props? that's a tedious job of going through all the levels between where you have the prop value all the way down to the where it actually needs to be. </br>

+You might say that you can solve all of that with a state management library like `redux` - that's true. </br>
+You'd then need to define reducers, actions, and connect components to a store - just to pass some props down the line.
+It's like using a hammer for screws. </br>

+That's why `react-composition-provider` exists.</br>
+It creates a "portal" between the component itself and all the places you defined props for it.</br>
+It's very small (6kb non-gzipped) so you won't feel it, plus it'll probably help you save some boilerplate code so you code end up with a smaller bundle!.</br>

 ## Use cases